Russell T Davies: The Grand

-Davies' next project was The Grand, a period soap drama set in a Manchester hotel during the interwar period.
+Davies's next project was The Grand, a period soap drama set in a Manchester hotel during the interwar period.
 It was designed to be a valuable show in a ratings war with the BBC and was scheduled at 9 pm on a Friday night.
 After the original writer abandoned the series, Granada approached him to write the entire show.
 His scripts for the first series reflect the pessimism of the period; each episode added its own emotional trauma on the staff; these included a soldier's execution for desertion, a destitute maid who threatened to illegally abort her unborn child to survive, and a multi-episode about the chambermaid, Monica Jones (Jane Danson), who kills her rapist in self-defence, is arrested, and eventually hanged for murder.
 The show was renewed for a second series despite the first's dark tone.

 The second series had a lighter tone and greater emphasis on character development, which Davies attributed to his friend Sally, who had previously warned him of the adult humour in Breakfast Serials; she told him his show was too bleak to be compared to real life.
 He highlighted the sixth and eighth episodes of the second series as a time of maturity as a writer: for the sixth, he utilised then-unconventional narrative devices such as flashbacks to explore the hotel barman's closeted homosexuality and the societal attitudes towards sexuality in the 1920s; and he highlighted the eighth as when he allowed the series to "take on its own life" by deliberately inserting plot devices such as McGuffins to enhance the comic relief of the series.

 Although well received, the series' ratings were not high enough to warrant a third series.
 After its cancellation in September 1997, Davies had an existential crisis after almost dying from an accidental overdose; the experience persuaded him to detoxify and make a name for himself by producing a series which celebrated his homosexuality.